How much recovery time do you need after having a tooth pulled?

 - Yes, all of the studies we found on this subject are pretty dated.
 But then again, over the decades nothing especially significant has changed about the way dentists pull teeth (it’s still just using tools to apply leverage to teeth).
 So, we feel what they report about the amount of sick time patients needed following their surgeries can still be considered valid.

-- The following studies only considered wisdom tooth extractions, which you might think is a special, more difficult type of case.
+- The following studies only considered wisdom teeth removal, which you might think is a special, more difficult type of case.
 And in some ways, you’d be right.
 As opposed to other teeth in the mouth, no doubt a higher percentage of 3rd molar cases likely are comparatively more involved surgeries.

 But that’s not always the case and, in fact, some wisdom tooth extractions can be astoundingly quick and simple (especially upper ones).
 And since these studies evaluated a full range of types of cases (simplest to most difficult), what’s stated about the shorter end of the amount of time needed for rest and recuperation is probably pretty comparable to what you might expect with a more commonplace (non-wisdom tooth) extraction.